rit-sse/WebsiteTheSSEquel/README.md

 To get started with the project, follow the instructions below:

 1. Clone the repository to your local machine using `git clone https://github.com/[username]/[repository-name].git`
-2. Install the required dependencies for both the client and server by running `npm install` in the respective directories.
+2. Install the dependencies for the client using `npm install` in the `client` directory.
-3. Start the development server for both the client and server by running `npm start` in the respective directories.
+3. Once the server is skeletonized, install the dependencies for the server using `pip install -r requirements.txt` in the `server` directory.
+4. Run the client using `npm run dev` in the `client` directory.
+5. Once the server is skeletonized, run the server using `python app.py` in the `server` directory.

 ## Contributing